zammad/zammad-documentation/install-univention.rst

 The most important part is obvious: Run the wizard and insert the information for your admin account.

 ..
-Warning:: If the E-Mail-Address is used within UCS, you need to ensure that your user account within UCS has the needed Admin-Group, as other wise a LDAP-Synch will downgrade your account!
+Warning:: If the email address is used within UCS, you need to ensure that your user account within UCS has the needed Admin-Group, as otherwise a LDAP synchronization will downgrade your user account to the setup role!

 You can now enter your company name and upload a company logo, if you want to. (the company name is mandatory).
 The system URL has been set by our installation routine already, you should be good to continue without changing it.

 ..
 Note:: Changing the system URL might lead to broken links within notification mails.

-For the notification sender, you should use SMTP, as the docker container does not come with any sendmail or local MTA.
+For the notification sender, you should use SMTP, as the Docker container does not come with any sendmail or local MTA.
 If you choose local MTA, Zammad will not be able to send you any notifications.

-The last step offers you to add your first E-Mail-Accounts to Zammad.
+The last step offers you to add your first email accounts to Zammad.
-You're free to skip this step, you can configure your accounts later as well.
+You're free to skip this step, you can configure your accounts later, as well.

 Zammad is now ready to go.

+The identity management integration with UCS LDAP directory allows the system administrator to maintain the users at one single point.
-If you want to take advantage of Univentions LDAP-Server, you need to do the following before hand:
+If you want to take advantage of UCS identity management integration, you need to do the following before hand:

-* Add your desired Admin-Users to the security group ``Zammad-Admin``
+* Add your desired Zammad admin users to the user group ``Zammad-Admin``.
-* Add your desired agents to the security group ``Zammad-Agent``
+* Add your desired Zammad agents to the user group ``Zammad-Agent``.
-* All user accounts that are not covered by the default group mapping, will be added as customer
+* All user accounts that are not covered by the default group mapping, will be added in the Zammad customer role.

-You can now go to Admin-Settings -> Integration => LDAP and simply activate LDAP.
+You can now go to Admin-Settings -> Integration -> LDAP and simply activate LDAP.
-The first LDAP-Sync will start shortly after - Zammad will then sync your LDAP data hourly.
+The first LDAP synchronization will start shortly thereafter - Zammad will then synchronize user account data with the UCS LDAP directory hourly.

 ..
 Note:: You're free to change the group-role mapping at any time.
 See `Configuring LDAP integration <https://admin-docs.zammad.org/en/latest/integrations/ldap.html>`_ for more information.